British colonization of the Americas: Early colonization, 1607–1630

-The Caribbean would provide some of England's most important and lucrative colonies, but not before several attempts at colonization failed.
-An attempt to establish a colony in Guiana in 1604 lasted only two years and failed in its main objective to find gold deposits.
+The Caribbean provided some of England's most important and lucrative colonies, but only after several colonies failed.
+A colony in Guiana was established in 1604, but it lasted only two years and failed in its main objective of finding gold.
 Colonies in St Lucia (1605) and Grenada (1609) also rapidly folded.
 Encouraged by the success of Virginia, in 1627 King Charles I granted a charter to the Barbados Company for the settlement of the uninhabited Caribbean island of Barbados.
-Early settlers failed in their attempts to cultivate tobacco, but found great success in growing sugar.
+Early settlers failed in their attempts to cultivate tobacco but were successful at growing sugar.